Jean-Michel Basquiat: Scribbled Emotions

 by | Jun 22, 2023 | Features

-Jean-Michel Basquiat was an African American artist who got famous during the 1980s for his Neo-expressionist street art pieces like “Hollywood Africans,” “Defacement” and “Untitled Skull” among others.
+Jean-Michel Basquiat was an African American artist who became famous during the 1980s for his Neo-expressionist street art pieces like “Hollywood Africans,” “Defacement” and “Untitled Skull” among others.
 His work began at a young age and he passed away too early at 27.
-Yet somehow, the depth of emotions, chaos and even despair depicted in his artwork is simply beyond his age.
+Yet somehow, the depth of emotions, chaos and even despair depicted in his artwork are simply beyond his age.

 “I want to make paintings that look as if they were made by a child.”